ntnhut/LeetSolve/docs/source/Binary_Tree/235_Lowest_Common_Ancestor_of_a_Binary_Search_Tree.md

 ### Code explanation

-1. The function takes three arguments: `root`, `p`, and `q`. `root` represents the root node of the BST, while `p` and `q` represent the two nodes for which we want to find the lowest common ancestor.
+1. The function takes three arguments: `root`, `p`, and `q`. `root` represents the root node of the BST, while `p` and `q` represent the two nodes for which you want to find the lowest common ancestor.

 2. The code starts with a recursive approach and a divide-and-conquer strategy.
 It checks whether the values of `p` and `q` are less than the value of the current `root` node or greater than the value of the current `root` node.
 These comparisons are made using the values stored in `p->val`, `q->val`, and `root->val`.